Help us match you with local pros in your area

 Ductwork Cleaning | $409-$1,022 |

-When selecting an HVAC provider, choose one with technicians that have the right training, licenses, and experience.
+Look for an HVAC company that employs qualified technicians with the necessary licensure and training.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 Always get quotes for HVAC service in writing before work begins.
 An itemized quote should cover both materials and labor.
 Make sure you agree to all terms before signing a contract.

 You should have your HVAC system inspected twice annually.
 Following an inspection, your technician will inform you what services are needed.
 You should also have your system inspected if you notice new issues such as strange noises, unusual smells, or leaks.
-If your system has ductwork, it should be inspected every few years.
+If your system has ductwork, you should have it inspected every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
 Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
 Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.